• Skip to primary navigation

 By Dwayne Reed

 Fifth-grader Simon Barnes, also known as “Notorious D.O.G.,” loves rapping and dreams of being world-famous.
-But sometimes our biggest dreams come hand in hand with our biggest fears because we must face things that scare us in order to accomplish our goals.
+But sometimes, our biggest dreams come hand in hand with our biggest fears because we must face things that scare us to accomplish our goals.
 When Simon’s class is assigned to give an oral presentation about an issue affecting the community, Simon must not only tackle his fear of speaking in public, but he also learns about an important challenge in his neighborhood and then must dig deep to help solve the problem.
 From mustering confidence to making a difference, this delightful book asks tough questions and sparks great discussion.

 BUY THIS BOOK FROM: